All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 UV Exposure and Dosing

-Melanotan II works synergistically with UV exposure.
+Melanotan II works together effectively with UV exposure.
 Brief, controlled sun exposure or low-duration UV sessions during the loading phase can enhance pigmentation results.
-However, the goal of Melanotan II is to reduce UV dependence, not increase it.
+But the goal of Melanotan II is to reduce UV dependence, not increase it.
 Extended UV exposure while using Melanotan II increases the risk of sunburn and long-term skin damage .

 Dose Calculation

-After reconstitution, your dose depends on the concentration of your solution.
+After reconstitution calculator, your dose depends on the concentration of your solution.
 Here is a quick reference:

 Dose Volume by Reconstitution (10 mg Vial)